poojadinesh99/Breath-Easy-Thesis/README.md

 ## Overview

-This Flutter app is designed to help users analyze their breathing patterns and track symptoms.
+This Flutter app isource venv/bin/activates designed to help users analyze their breathing patterns and track symptoms.
 The backend services are powered by Supabase, which provides authentication, database, and storage functionalities.

 ---